Christmas Shoebox Appeal FAQ

 What is the Christmas Shoebox Appeal?

-The Team Hope Christmas Shoebox Appeal is an annual campaign where thousands of people across Ireland donate shoeboxes filled with gifts for children affected by poverty in Africa or Eastern Europe.
+The Team Hope Christmas Shoebox Appeal is an annual campaign where thousands of people across Ireland donate shoeboxes filled with gifts for children affected by poverty in countries in Africa and Eastern Europe.
 It is an opportunity to share a little joy and excitement with children who live in circumstances where these can often be in short supply.

 How can I get involved?